lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-5.rst

 Click on "Show cutout".
 Note that there appears the size of the cutout next to the "scissors".
+Note that you can change this size by entering the desired size in the pop-up window.

 .. figure:: images/portal-105-5-3.png
     :name: portal-105-5-3